pydantic/pydantic/changes/1424-atheuz.md

-include format with secret types #546
+include `'format': 'password'` in the schema for secret types